-In addition to required data sets, a draft and final summary overview of research results, interim and final progress and financial reports,1 NIJ expects scholarly products to result from each award under this solicitation, taking the form of one or more published, peer-reviewed, scientific journal articles, and/or (if appropriate) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+In addition to required data sets, a draft and final summary overview of research results and financial reports,4 NIJ expects scholarly products to result from each award under this solicitation, taking the form of one or more published, peer-reviewed, scientific journal articles, and/or (if appropriate) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+All protocols, standard operating procedures, methods, and reports produced as a result from each award under this solicitation will be made available publicly by NIJ.